Skip to main content

 Pico body frames -> retarget -> reference buffer -> observation -> policy -> G1 joints

-When entering STANDING, Teleopit releases active Unitree modes, enters debug/low-level control, locks the current joints briefly, resets policy state, and ramps Kp to reduce startup spikes.
+When entering STANDING, Teleopit releases active Unitree modes, enters debug/low-level control, locks the current joints briefly, resets policy state, and ramps Kp without changing policy targets.

 Pause / Resume